Contractible 3-manifold and Positive scalar curvature (II)

 The topological structure of contractible $3$-manifolds is quite complicated.
 For example, Whitehead \cite{Wh} and McMillan \cite{Mc} showed that there are infinitely many mutually non-diffeomorphic contractible $3$-manifolds, such as the Whitehead manifold.

-The Geometrisation Conjecture \cite{P1, P2, P3} and a result of McMillan in \cite{Mc1} tell us that a contractible $3$-manifold can be written as an ascending union of handlebodies.
+The Geometrisation conjecture which was confirmed by G. Perelman \cite{P1, P2, P3} and a result of McMillan \cite{Mc1} tell us that a contractible $3$-manifold can be written as an ascending union of handlebodies.
 Remark that if there are infinitely many handlebodies of genus zero (i.e. 3-balls), the $3$-manifold is homeomorphic to $\mathbb{R}^{3}$.

 In \cite{W1}, we considered a contractible genus one $3$-manifold, an ascending union of solid tori.
 As mentioned above, $\mathbb{R}^{3}$ is not genus one but genus zero, since it is an increasing union of $3$-balls.
-In \cite{W1}, it was proved that no contractible genus one $3$-manifold admits a complete metric of positive scalar curvature.
+In \cite{W1}, it was proved that no contractible genus one $3$-manifold admits a complete metric of nonnegative scalar curvature.

 In the present paper, we study the existence of complete metrics of positive scalar curvature and its relationship with the fundamental group at infinity.